 The Pittsfield manager called the level of play in Van Buren good, but admitted he hasn't seen a dominant team.

 "We haven't seen anything we think we can't handle," said Shade, who along with coaches Mike Winston and Buddy Pellerin, has been scouting the opposition.
-"I think we can stay with these teams.
-I think we're very competitive with every team we've seen."

 Shade said that the players were pretty beat when they arrived in Van Buren.
 That's because everything didn't go according to plans on their trip to Arkansas.